-PricewaterhouseCoopers LLP, Chartered Accountants, Licensed Public Accountants, have prepared the Independent Auditor's Report dated December 7, 2012 in respect of the Corporation's consolidated audited financial statements as at and for the years ended September 30, 2012 and 2011.
-PricewaterhouseCoopers LLP has advised the Corporation that they are independent in accordance with the rules of professional conduct of the Institute of Chartered Accountants of Ontario.
+PricewaterhouseCoopers LLP, Chartered Accountants, Licensed Public Accountants, have prepared the Independent Auditor's Report dated December 7, 2012 in respect of the Corporation's consolidated audited financial statements as at and for the year ended September 30, 2012.
+PricewaterhouseCoopers LLP had advised the Corporation that they were independent in accordance with the rules of professional conduct of the Institute of Chartered Accountants of Ontario.